autocontracts/permissioned-blocks/whitepaper.md

 <b>Protocol Layers</b> - The integration of blockchain protocol such as Ethereum and a file sharing protocol such as IPFS.
 </p>

 For example, an author an e-book who normally sells their work using a centralised online publisher could instead use a peer-to-peer network protocol.
 They would create a smart contract that distributions their e-book in exchange for crypto-currency.
-The minimum infrustructure required would be a laptop that can connect to the network.
+The minimum infrastructure required would be a laptop that can connect to the network.
 The benefit for the author would be a substantial increase in revenue by removing the dependency and costs of using online publishers.

 <p align="center">
 <b>Distribution of Digital Content using a Smart Contract</b>